Sergej-Popov/SpotifyControls/README.md

 # SpotifyControls
-Simple Play/Pause controls for Spotify Web App
+This extension adds hotkeys, notifications and playback controls for Spotify Web App, now you can control music from anywhere